-3.6.3 Amyloid- PET Acquisition Scanner
+3.6.33.8.3 3.6.3 Amyloid-PET Acquisition Scanner

-Amyloid-PET studies as described in this Profile require either a PET/CT scanner or a dedicated PET scanner
+To achieve its longitudinal claim, this Profile requires that all scans for a given subject be imaged on the same device over the entire course of a study.
+In theory, it may be feasible to use a replacement scanner monstrated.
+However, there are currently no accepted criteria for demonstrating quantitative equivalence between scanners.
+Future versions of this Profile may provide such criteria.
+It is imperative that the trial sponsor be notified of a scanner substitution if a scanner change occurs.

+It is also advisable that the same scanner software be used for all longitudinal scans for a subject.
+In the event that software upgrades are required, the quality control measures discussed in section 3.8.4 should be performed before and after to assure that SUVR or other quantitative endpoints will be consistent.

-- with the ability to acquire a transmission image.
-PET/MR scanners may be added in future versions of this Profile or may already be included in this Profile if the repeatability of the SUVRs from these scanners is conformant with the assumptions underlying the claims.
-The scanners should be identified based on manufacturer, name and model.
-Hardware specifications should be documented.
-Scanner software name and version should be documented at the time of trial initiation and at the time of any and all updates or upgrades. - The scanner must undergo routine quality assurance and quality control processes (including preventive maintenance schedules) appropriate for clinical applications, as defined by professional and/or regulatory agencies.
-In order to assure adequate quantitative accuracy and precision of imaging results, additional quality assurance measures are required, as discussed below. - For consistency, clinical trial subjects should be imaged on the same device over the entire course of a study.
+The scanner must undergo routine quality assurance and quality control processes (including preventive maintenance schedules) appropriate for clinical applications, as defined by professional and/or regulatory agencies.
+In order to assure adequate quantitative accuracy and precision of imaging results, additional quality assurance measures are required, as discussed below.

+For consistency, clinical trial subjects should be imaged on the same device over the entire course of a study.
 A replacement scanner of the same make and model may be used if it is properly qualified.
-It is imperative, however, that the trial sponsor be notified of scanner substitution if it occurs. - For clinical trials with quantitative imaging requirements, a subject should have all scans performed on only one scanner unless quantitative equivalence with a replacement scanner can be clearly demonstrated.
+It is imperative, however, that the trial sponsor be notified of scanner substitution if it occurs.

+For clinical trials with quantitative imaging requirements, a subject should have all scans performed on only one scanner unless quantitative equivalence with a replacement scanner can be clearly demonstrated.
 However, it should be noted that there are currently no accepted criteria for demonstrating quantitative equivalence between scanners.
 It is anticipated that future version of this Profile will provide such criteria.
+It is imperative, however, that the trial sponsor be notified of scanner substitution if it occurs.

-Parameter Entity/Actor Specification Physical Inspection Technologist Shall, on a daily basis, check gantry covers in tunnel and subject handling system.
-QA/QC Checks Technologist At a minimum, QA/QC procedures shall be performed each data according to vendor recommendations.
+Parameter Entity/Actor Specification Scanner hardware Imaging Facility Coordinator The same scanner will be used for all longitudinal scans acquired for the same subject.
+Scanner operating software Imaging Facility Coordinator The same scanner software will be used for all longitudinal scans acquired for the same subject (or requalified if update is necessary).
+Physical Inspection Technologist Shall, on a daily basis, check gantry covers in tunnel and subject handling system.
+QA/QC Checks Technologist At a minimum, QA/QC procedures shall be performed each day according to vendor recommendations.
 Daily QC procedures shall be performed prior to any subject scan.